Frequently Asked Questions

 Guess what?
-Sometimes a woman needs a c section to birth her baby.
-Yes, I said ‘birth her baby’.
-I do not agree wholeheartedly with the anti c section advocates, or with what some of these new documentaries are preaching.
-They continue to blame the docs over and over again for C sections.
-In my midwifery practice, C sections are medically needed for either high risk women and babies for either pre-existing medical reasons, (co managed with Dr. Shane Wasden,) or because the baby just can’t be born vaginally for a variety of medical reasons: IE. Maternal pelvis type, size of baby’s head, short umbilical cord, umbilical cord compression that causes fetal distress and fetal intolerance to labor and it doesn’t go away with repositioning and or oxygen.
+Sometimes a woman needs a cesarean section to birth her baby.
+Yes, I said "birth her baby."
+I do not agree wholeheartedly with the anti c-section advocates, or with what some of these new documentaries are preaching.
+They continue to blame the docs over and over again for C-sections.
+In my midwifery practice, cesarean sections are medically needed for women and babies who become high risk women.
+These women or their fetuses may develop high risk conditions during the pregnancy, or may have a pre-existing condition that was co-managed with Dr. Shane Wasden, or the baby just can’t be born vaginally for a variety of medical reasons: IE. Maternal pelvis type, size of baby’s head, short umbilical cord, umbilical cord compression due to low amniotic fluid, or otherwise that causes fetal distress and fetal intolerance to labor and it doesn’t go away with repositioning and or oxygen.
 These challenges can subside however at times they don’t.
-Even for ‘low risk’ healthy women planning home births.
-I have worked over the years with home birth moms who were transferred to the hospital for various medical reasons.
-A c section will ultimately allow the baby to be born safely for an acute medical or pre-existing condition, and also if we have worked long and hard to get the baby to descend or engage into the pelvis and or move into an optimal position, and it is not happening.
+Even "low risk" healthy women can encounter an unexpected challenge during labor, and a cesarean section will ultimately allow the baby to be born safely for an acute medical or pre-existing condition, and also if we have worked long and hard to get the baby to descend or engage into the pelvis and or move into an optimal position, and it is not happening.
 If you need a c section with me as a your midwife, you will continue to receive my guidance, support, and reassurance throughout the procedure.
-We strive for a gentle c section, where a clear drape is used for viewing and bonding, the baby is checked by the pediatrician and then breastfeeds on the operating room table.
+We strive for a gentle c section, the baby is checked by the pediatrician and then bonds and breastfeeds on the operating room table.

 5. I heard you have been called baby turner.
 What does that mean?